 Sample fabrication and characterization.
 Samples containing a low density layer of InAs quantum dots (~1.6 monolayers thick) were grown by molecular beam epitaxy.
-A GaAs λ cavity containing the dot layer was surrounded by AlAs/GaAs distributed Bragg reflectors, with 14 (2) repeats in the bottom (top) mirror, to increase light collection efficiency.
+A GaAs $\lambda$ cavity containing the dot layer was surrounded by AlAs/GaAs distributed Bragg reflectors, with 14 (2) repeats in the bottom (top) mirror, to increase light collection efficiency.
 A metal shadow mask containing apertures of $\sim 2\,\mu m$ diameter was fabricated to isolate the emission of individual dots.
 Samples with a range of InAs thicknesses differing by up to $\sim 2\%$ were characterized in a standard micro photoluminescence system operating at ~10 K. Optical excitation was provided by ~100-ps pulses from a 635-nm laser diode operating at 80 MHz.
-The emission lines are inhomogeneously broadened by charge fluctuations to \sim 50 μeV, a consequence of the nonresonant excitation scheme29.
+The emission lines are inhomogeneously broadened by charge fluctuations to $\sim$ 50 μeV, a consequence of the nonresonant excitation scheme.
 Horizontally ([110]) and vertically ([1-10]) polarized exciton and biexciton emission was fitted with lorenzian line shapes to locate the centre energy of each transition.
 The exciton level splitting can be determined both from the difference between the horizontally and vertically polarized exciton or biexciton photons.
-Taking the average of these two values removed systematic error associated with changing the polarization optics, and the splitting S was measured with an estimated precision of $\sim 0.5 \,\mu eV$.
+Taking the average of these two values removed systematic error associated with changing the polarization optics, and the splitting S was measured with an estimated precision of $\sim 0.5 \,\mu \text{eV}$ .

 Selection of suitable dots.
-By measuring the splitting of 200 quantum dots, a relationship of decreasing splitting with increasing emission energy was found20.
-For dots emitting at ~1.4 eV, the splitting was ~0 \pm 10 μeV.
+By measuring the splitting of 200 quantum dots, a relationship of decreasing splitting with increasing emission energy was found.
+For dots emitting at ~1.4 eV, the splitting was ~0 $\pm$ 10 μeV.
 Thus quantum dots with splitting less than the homogeneous linewidth of ~1.5 μeV were selected first by identifying dots emitting close to 1.4 eV, then measuring their splitting.
 For dots emitting >1.4 eV, the splitting was inverted, and the lowest energy exciton line is horizontally polarized.
-For these dots, the configuration of the exchange energies and g-factors allows reduction of the splitting with an applied in-plane magnetic field, driven by partial mixing of optically active and inactive exciton states30.
-Thus dots suitable for tuning to zero splitting are conveniently identified by their emission energy.
+For these dots, the configuration of the exchange energies and g-factors allows reduction of the splitting are conveniently identified by their emission energy.
 The proportion of dots that have, or can be tuned to, zero splitting is ~30%, which could be improved by better growth control.
 The proportion of suitably isolated single dots could be improved by fabrication of smaller microstructures.